Battle of Seal Cove: The engagement

 HMS Yarmouth began to fire her 4.5-inch (114 mm) guns on the Argentine vessel, forcing her to manoeuvre in order to avoid the incoming rounds.
-When the distance fell to 4 nmi, Gopcevich decided that the only way to deceive the British radar was to beach Monsunen on Seal Cove, a large inlet nearby.
+When the distance fell to 4 nmi, Gopcevich decided that the only way to deceive the British radar was to beach Monsunen on Seal Cove, a large inlet surrounded by cliffs.
+According to Vázquez, the reflection of the jagged coastline rendered the frigates' radar incapable of ranging the target.

-Shortly after he succeeded in running aground his ship and ordering the crew to abandon her, the British shelling resumed.
+Shortly after Gopcevich succeeded in running aground his ship close to a shoal and ordered the crew to abandon her, the British shelling resumed.
 The fire was inaccurate and aimed at the general area of landing.
-In the process of evacuating the vessel, one of the ratings fell overboard and suffered some serious bruises, but he was successfully rescued by a young sailor.
+In the process of evacuating the vessel, one of the ratings fell overboard and suffered some serious bruises, but he was successfully rescued by a young conscript sailor, Romualdo Bazán.
 The crew members took refuge in an improvised inland shelter.

-According to Vázquez, the British squadron fired 100 high-explosive and armour-piercing rounds at Monsunen in the course of the action.
+Vázquez reports that the British squadron fired 100 high-explosive and armour-piercing rounds at Monsunen in the course of the action.

 The British warships eventually called off a second SBS assault on the grounded Argentine vessel as it was unclear whether troops on board "could have stay behind in ambush".

 Aftermath

-The British frigates gave up their chase and withdrew from the area before sunrise; Yarmouth, with the SBS detachment aboard, headed to San Carlos waters, while Brilliant joined the carrier group for refuelling.
+The British frigates gave up their chase and withdrew from the area before sunrise; Yarmouth, with the SBS detachment aboard, headed to San Carlos waters, while Brilliant joined the carrier group to the east for refuelling.